kanityi/javeeRESTful/README.md

-# javeeRESTful
+# javaEE RESTful
-This is basic RESTFul APIs with JAX-RAX and Jersy library
+This is a basic RESTFul API with JAX-RS and Jersy library, it also shows the implemantation of sub rsources